An artists journey

 Reality

-The reality that the medium format system currently is too big and heavy, it is too expensive, and I can’t get the type of lenses I want to use.
+The reality is that the medium format system currently is too big and heavy, it is too expensive, and I can’t get the type of lenses I want to use.
 At least, this is true for my value system.

 My old body wants to shed weight I must carry, not add to it.
 Less is more when I am out for hours at a time.
 I seldom even carry a tripod anymore.